Joris-Karl Huysmans: Writing career

 He used the name Joris-Karl Huysmans when he published his writing, as a way of honoring his father's ancestry.
 His first major publication was a collection of prose poems, Le drageoir aux épices (1874), which were strongly influenced by Baudelaire.
 They attracted little attention but revealed flashes of the author's distinctive style.

 Huysmans followed it with the novel, Marthe, Histoire d'une fille (1876).
 The story of a young prostitute, it was closer to Naturalism and brought him to the attention of Émile Zola.
 His next works were similar: sombre, realistic and filled with detailed evocations of Paris, a city Huysmans knew intimately.
-Les Soeurs Vatard (1879), dedicated to Zola, deals with the lives of women in a bookbindery.
+Les Sœurs Vatard (1879), dedicated to Zola, deals with the lives of women in a bookbindery.
 En ménage (1881) is an account of a writer's failed marriage.
-The climax of his early work is the novella À vau-l'eau (1882) (Downstream or With the Flow), the story of a downtrodden clerk, Monsieur Folantin, and his quest for a decent meal.
+The climax of his early work is the novella À vau-l'eau (1882) (translated as With the Flow, Downstream, and Drifting), the story of a downtrodden clerk, Monsieur Folantin, and his quest for a decent meal.